InformaticsMatters/docker-fragnet-test/README.md

 `data` so once the import is complete and the container stopped that directory contains a set of fully viable database files.

+You can use this container now - it is a viable graph hosting your data.
+Or, you can continue to building an image with the pre-compiled data in it...

 Once that is complete a new container can be created that copies the contents of the `data` directory to where Neo4j expects its database files.
 That is done by running: